 Gordon Knowlton (left) and Josh Warren of Platinum Builders in Glenwood work on a set of cabinets for a customer.
 Platinum Builders was one of the four businesses that signed on with the Central Newfoundland Manufacturing Co-operative this summer.
-Photo by Andrea Gunn/The Beacon
+Photo

 For small businesses in Newfoundland and Labrador, operating costs can be an extremely big burden and can prohibit these businesses from growing to their full potential.

 Bigger businesses, on the other hand, enjoy lower prices on certain services, allowing them the ability to invest in ventures that can be beneficial in many ways.

 This is precisely why four manufacturing companies in central Newfoundland decided that co-operation would be a wise economic decision.

 Earlier this summer, New Wood Manufacturers of Centreville, Superior Waterproof Coatings of Gander, Blanchards Cabinet Doors of Bishops Falls and Platinum Builders, formerly Geanges Manufacturing, of Glenwood announced the official formation of the Central Newfoundland Manufacturing Co-operative.